-The consolidated financial statements include the accounts of the Corporation and its wholly owned subsidiaries, Atlantic Gaming Equipment Limited and 7865813 Canada Inc. The financial statements of the subsidiaries are prepared for the same reporting period as the consolidated financial statements of the Corporation, using consistent accounting policies.
+The consolidated financial statements include the accounts of the Corporation and its wholly owned subsidiary, Atlantic Gaming Equipment Limited.
+The financial statements of the subsidiary are prepared for the same reporting period as the consolidated financial statements of the Corporation, using consistent accounting policies.

-The subsidiaries are fully consolidated from the date of acquisition, being the date at which the Corporation obtains control, and continue to be consolidated until the date that such control ceases.
+The subsidiary is fully consolidated from the date of acquisition, being the date at which the Corporation obtains control, and continue to be consolidated until the date that such control ceases.